-The jury of the LOTTO Prize consists of the conductor and pianist Christoph Eschenbach, currently General Music Director of the National Symphony Orchestra in Washington DC, and from the season 2019/20 Chief Conductor of the Konzerthausorchester Berlin, the Intendant and Managing Director of the Rheingau Music Festival, Michael Herrmann , Dr. Heinz-Georg Sundermann from LOTTO Hessen and the program members of the Rheingau Musik Festival.
+The jury for the LOTTO Sponsorship Award is composed of the conductor and pianist Christoph Eschenbach, currently General Music Director of the National Symphony Orchestra in Washington D.C. and from the 2019/20 season on Chief Conductor of the Konzerthausorchester Berlin, the Director and General Manager of the Rheingau Musik Festival, Michael Herrmann, Dr. Heinz-Georg Sundermann of LOTTO Hessen, and the program staff of the Rheingau Musik Festival.